gbgar/pandoc-sections.vim/README.md

 sixth-level sections.
 Two types of section objects are available: simple and advanced.

+Primary section objects work in any location, but with the addition of advanced text objects, the lower-level objects only function within lower-level headings.
+This is to prevent odd jumping behavior when lower-level text objects were used in an exclusively first-level heading.

-###Simple Text Objects
+###Simple Text Objects Simple text objects operate

-Simple text objects operate strictly within the current subheading only.
+Simple text objects operate strictly within or on the title of the current subheading and without reference to hierarchy.

 i\]\] 		Inner primary section header.